 Approximately 31 ships in different categories were using the STADT Lean Drive technology by the end of 2015.

 Marine drives for electric propulsion systems

-The system minimises fuel consumption, and reduces CO2, SOx, and NOx pollution.
+The system minimises fuel consumption and reduces CO₂, SOx, and NOx pollution.
 It also performs silently without any electric disturbances.

-No-Loss AC drives for propulsion systems
+STADT Lean Drive for propulsion systems

-Company director Hallvard Slettevoll describes the new system as a ‘breakthrough in technology’, because it combines the unique features of pure sinusoidal electric power for the main switchboard, electric motors and other electric consumers, while minimising space occupation and cost.
+Company director Hallvard Slettevoll describes the new system as a ‘breakthrough in technology’, because it combines the unique features of pure sinusoidal electric power for the main switchboard, electric motors and other electric consumers while minimising space occupation and cost.

 Sinusoidal waveform on current and voltage protects sensitive electronic equipment from interference by inverter drives, such as echo sounders, radars, and seismic research instrumentation.
-It also minimises noise produced by electric motors and drives, and guarantees protection from bearing damages.
+It also minimises noise produced by electric motors and drives and guarantees protection from bearing damages.

 This gives STADT’s system an edge over other well-known electric drives suppliers, who have supplied systems with a high degree of electric noise / pollution in their main switchboard grids, as well as EMI (EMC) to the surroundings.

 In collaboration with Swedish company NFO Drives, STADT aims to create unique solutions using sinusoidal pure electric power.
 NFO and STADT have patented the sinus technology.